Skip to main content

 The stage describes the growth or spread of the melanoma through the skin.
 It also tells if it has spread to other parts of your body.

 Your cancer can be stage 0, 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread beyond the skin.
-Be sure to ask the doctor about the cancer stage and what it means for you.
+A higher number means a more advanced cancer.
+Be sure to ask the doctor about the stage of your cancer and what it means for you.

 Questions to ask the doctor